Eddie Rosario Player Props: Braves vs. Guardians

 Eddie Rosario At The Plate

-- Among qualified hitters in MLB play, he ranks 65th in batting average, 106th in on-base percentage, and 21st in slugging.
+- Among qualified batters in MLB action, he ranks 73rd in batting average, 115th in on-base percentage, and 27th in slugging.

-- In 61.6% of his 73 games this season, Rosario has picked up at least one hit.
-He's also had 19 multi-hit games.

-- Rosario has had an RBI in 21 games this year (28.8%), including 10 multi-RBI outings (13.7%).
-He has also driven in three or more of his team's runs in five contests.
+- In 21 games this year (28.4%), Rosario has picked up an RBI, and in 10 of those games (13.5%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 28 of 73 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.